AnishP15/basic_binary_market/README.md

 ### Alternative Approaches

-Several alternative approaches could have been implemented:
+Several alternative approaches could have been implemented to model the probability of resolution:

-- **Automated Market Maker (AMM)**: Instead of a CLOB, an AMM with a bonding curve (like Uniswap's x*y=k) could have been used, requiring less liquidity but potentially worse pricing
+- **Automated Market Maker (AMM)**: Instead of a Central Limit Order Book (CLOB), an AMM could have been used, which relies on a bonding curve (like Uniswap's x*y=k).
+This approach requires less liquidity but may result in worse pricing due to slippage.

-- **Dynamic Parimutuel**: Could have implemented dynamic odds that adjust based on total money wagered on each side
+- **Dynamic Parimutuel**: This approach could implement dynamic odds that adjust based on the total money wagered on each side, providing a more fluid market response to changing conditions.

+- **Logistic Model for Probability of Resolution**:
+  - In this project, we utilize a logistic model to estimate the probability of resolution based on the current market conditions and historical data.
+The logistic function is defined as:
+    \[
+    P(x) = \frac{1}{1 + e^{-(a + bx)}}
+    \]
+    where \(P(x)\) is the probability of resolution, \(x\) represents the input features (such as current price, time remaining, etc.), and \(a\) and \(b\) are parameters that can be tuned based on historical data.
+  - This model allows for a smooth transition of probabilities as market conditions change, providing a more realistic representation of the likelihood of a particular outcome.

 ## Installation

 1. Clone this repository: